RamenVentures/Operating-Manual/README.md

 ## Working Together

 Our [mission](#why-we-exist) is to help you be successful, and to do that, we only ask you for two things:

-### Getting Started Together

-We ask founders to spend some time [Getting Started Together](/processes/getting_started_together.md) with us after we invest.

 ### Staying In Touch